cio-abcd/variantinterpretation/README.md

 This module uses [`bcftools norm`](https://samtools.github.io/bcftools/bcftools.html#norm) to split multi-allelic into bi-allelic sites.
 This step is required by vembrane as it cannot handle multi-allelic records (also see [vembrane documentation](https://github.com/vembrane/vembrane)).
 Optionally, the left-alignment of InDels can be activated using the `--left-align-indels` parameter.

-Note: When left-alignment is enabled, it performs an additional reference genome check (there is already a check in the `VCF checks` module).
+> NOTE: When left-alignment is enabled, it performs an additional reference genome check (there is already a check in the `VCF checks` module).

 #### Pre-annotation VCF filter